mpfi-dsp/Syn2Ves-User/README.md

 #### "Launch Syn2Ves Program"

-1) Run the Menu Item to launch the program
+1) Run the menu item to launch the program
-2) Firstly, select the two mesh folders.
+2) Select the two mesh folders.
 These are the exports of the "Export MultiROI Labels as Meshes" menu we just ran
 3) Select your Synapse and Vesicle CSVs, which are also exports of the previous menu
 4) Run Pairing
 5) Select the "paired" CSV exported from the Pairing workflow as your Pairing CSV for Alignment Analysis
 6) Run Alignment Analysis

-## Alignment Inputs 📂

-### Synapse Folder 🧠
-A folder containing STL files of synapses, named numerically (example: 1.stl, 2.stl, etc).
-The program will only consider files with the ".stl" extension.

-### Vesicle Folder 🧠
-A folder containing STL files of vesicles, named numerically (example: 1.stl, 2.stl, etc).
-The program will only consider files with the ".stl" extension.

-### Pairing CSV 🧩
-A CSV file containing the pairing information of the synapses and vesicles.
-The file must be formatted with the following column names: `synLabel` and `vesLabel`.
-These columns should contain numerical labels for each synapse and vesicle, respectively.
+### "Launch Syn2Ves Visualizer"

+1) Run the menu item to launch the program
+2) Select the two mesh folders.
+These are the exports of the "Export MultiROI Labels as Meshes" menu we just ran
+3) Use the "paired.csv" output from the pairing step to find IDs for a synapse-vesicle cloud pair.
+Enter these IDs in the appropriate prompt

 ## Mesh Pairing Inputs 📂